UK Albums Chart: Record holders

 The most successful artists in the charts depend on the criteria used.
 As of February 2016, Queen albums have spent more time on the British album charts than any other musical act, followed by the Beatles, Elvis Presley, U2 and ABBA.
-By most weeks at number one, the Beatles lead with a total of 176 weeks, and the most number one albums of all with 15, followed by The Rolling Stones with 13 number ones.
-Similar to the situation regarding Elvis Presley's record breaking tally of number ones on the singles chart, The Official Charts Company has classed re-issues of Exile on Main Street and Goats Head Soup, as brand new hits/number 1s due to the amount of bonus material available, formats released and the fact that the issuing record label had changed.
+By most weeks at number one, the Beatles lead with a total of 176 weeks, and the most number one albums of all with 16.
+Robbie Williams is the solo artist with the most number one albums with 15 as of January 2025, when his soundtrack album to Better Man was released, despite the film itself being a notorious box office flop.
+Equally notable is the fact the album spent only a single week at number one before dropping out of the Top 100 altogether the following week.
+In third place, jointly, are The Rolling Stones and Taylor Swift, both with 14 number ones.
+Regarding the tally of number ones for some artists, the Official Charts Company has classed re-issues of The Beatles' Abbey Road, and The Rolling Stones' Exile on Main Street and Goats Head Soup, as brand new hits/number ones due to the amount of bonus material available, formats released and the fact that the issuing record label had changed.

 As of September 2022, Elvis Presley is still the male solo artist with the most weeks at number one with a total of 66 weeks and most top ten albums by any artist, charting 53 releases.
-Until this month, he also held the record for the most number one albums by a solo artist in a tie with Robbie Williams, however when William's XXV album reached the top on 16 September 2022, the former Take That star broke this record with 14 number ones albums to Presley's 13 chart toppers, with Williams moving into second place in the all-time number 1 album record holders with William's number of chart topping albums behind one behind The Beatles.
-With Williams and Presley, the record was broken on a technicality, as many of Elvis's albums have been kept off the top spot by movie soundtracks, while with Williams such albums are now in their own chart.
-Madonna has the most number one albums (12) by a female artist in the UK, though this includes the Evita film soundtrack which was a cast recording and not strictly a Madonna album.
-However, even if Evita is excluded in her tally, at 11 albums she would still be the female act with most UK No. 1 albums.
-Eminem holds the record for the most consecutive number one albums in Official Albums Chart history, with ten consecutive UK number one albums.
-Adele is the female solo artist with the most weeks at number one, with a total of 37 weeks.
-Spice Girls are the female group with the most weeks at number one, with a total of 18 weeks for Spice (15 weeks).
+Until this same month, he also held the record for the most number one albums by a solo artist in a tie with Robbie Williams, however when Williams' XXV album reached the top on 16 September 2022, the former Take That star broke this record with 14 number ones albums compared to Presley's 13 chart toppers, with Williams moving into second place in the all-time number 1 album record holders.
+As of January 2025, he is just one album behind The Beatles.

-In March 2018, Little Mix fourth studio album Glory Days, set a new chart record for the most weeks spent inside the top 40 of the UK Albums Chart for a girl group album.
-As of 2022, it has spent 89 weeks on the charts.
-In June 2019, after the release of their fifth studio album LM5, they became the first female group to have five Top 5 studio albums.
+Taylor Swift has the most number one albums by a female artist in the UK, with 14 as of October 2025.
+This puts her in joint third place (with The Rolling Stones) as the artist with the most number one album in UK chart history.
+Swift also jointly holds the record for the most consecutive number one albums with 10, a record she holds with Eminem.
+Adele is the female solo artist with the most weeks at number one, with a total of 37 weeks (23 of which were for her second album which is also the most weeks at number one for an album by a female artist).
+Spice Girls are the female group with the most weeks at number one, with a total of 18 weeks (15 of which were for their debut album Spice).